-In this paper, we deal with deception by means of a theory of reputation, and closer to what is found to happen in natural societies [12], [13].
+In this paper, rather than a frontal war against deception, we propose a killit-softly treatment, based on a theory of reputation and closer to what is found to happen in natural societies [12], [13].
 We will tackle the issue by means of a reputation system (REPAGE, [14]), that can metabolyse inaccurate information rather than discard it thanks to a fundamental distinction between image (own opinion of a target) and reputation (others' opinion of a target).
 In substance, image is passed on as accurate evaluation, reputation is passed on as reported, hencefore not necessarily accurate evaluation (although in fact liars may choose either modality).
 The interplay between these two objects in the agents' minds and in social transmission allows both accurate and inaccurate information to spread over the population.
 We will simulate the effects of these assumptions over a simplified market, where buyers choose sellers of variable quality, endowed with a variable number of non-replenishing stock units.